agbochigozie506-afk/-About-Joshua_cl/README.md

 # -About-Joshua_cl
-My first Github account,  about the Guild programe mini documentation about me, my picture by HTML,CSS
+My first Github account,about the Guild programe mini documentation about me,and my picture,programmed by HTML,CSS.